Agencies Responsible for regulating drones in the Republic of Armenia

-- Do not fly higher than 50 m from the ground unless permitted by the Civil Aviation Committee.
+- Do not fly above 50 m from the ground unless the Civil Aviation Committee permits.

-- Do not operate the unmanned aircraft in the evening, at night, in the dark time.
+- Do not operate unmanned aircraft in the evening, at night, or in the dark.

-- Do not operate unmanned aircraft over the building and playing fields, in close vicinity to traffic, high-tension power lines, and radars.
+- Do not operate unmanned aircraft over the building and playing fields, close to traffic, high-tension power lines, and radars.

-- Do not operate the unmanned aircraft in close vicinity to aircraft, airports, and aerodromes.
-The horizontal distance to a controlled restricted area of an aerodrome shall be not less than 7 km.
+- Do not operate unmanned aircraft close to aircraft, airports, and aerodromes.
+The horizontal distance to an aerodrome’s controlled, the restricted area shall be less than 7 km.

 - Do not operate unmanned aircraft for an unlawful purpose.
-Making aerial photography in general public or private property is possible only with permission from the owner of such property.
-Keep in mind that personal privacy and inviolability of private property are warranted and protected by Armenian law.
+Making aerial photography on the general public or private property is possible only with permission from the owner.
+Keep in mind that personal privacy and the inviolability of private property are warranted and protected by Armenian law.

 - Keep in mind that the owner/operator of unmanned aircraft has full responsibility for its safe operation.
 Improper operation of UAVs may endanger aviation and public safety.

-- Strongly follow the requirements by the existing 56N GDCA order of 2007 year (updated in 2016).
+- Strongly follow the requirements of the existing 56N GDCA order of the 2007 year (updated in 2016).

 - Make sure you are adequately insured.